-Where appropriate, parties will be encouraged to consider negotiating and agreeing the degree of permanent impairment.

-Expectations Benchmarks S21.1 Insurers are to provide workers with copies of all relevant reports and other evidence before negotiating the degree of permanent impairment, to allow for informed negotiation.
+Principle: Where appropriate, parties will be encouraged to consider negotiating and agreeing the degree of permanent impairment agreenig agreeing the degree of permanent impairment Expectati Expectations S21.1 Insurers are to provide workers with copies of all relevant reports and other evidence before negotiating the degree of permanent impairment, to allow for informed negotiation.
 Reports and evidence are provided to the worker at least five working days before negotiations commence S21.2 Before entering into an agreement regarding the worker's degree of permanent impairment, the insurer is to be satisfied that the worker has obtained, or has waived the right to obtain, independent legal advice regarding the consequences of entering into the agreement.
 Evidence on claim file S21.3 Where the insurer and the worker agree regarding the degree of permanent impairment, insurers are to ensure that any agreement entered into satisfies the requirements of section 66A of the 1987 Act and the Workers compensation guidelines.
 Evidence on claim file